U.S. flag An official website of the United States government

 Hepatitis B Vaccine

-• Brand Names: Engerix-B and Recombivax HB
+• Brand Names (for children): Engerix-B and Recombivax HB

 • Common side effects may include: Soreness, redness, swelling at injection site, irritability, fever, diarrhea, fatigue/weakness, loss of appetite and headache.